status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 ## Introduction
-This page will take you through how to use your laptop to program your Raspberry Pi, get Nimbus running, and connect to the **Pyrmont testnet**.
+This page will take you through how to use your laptop to program your Raspberry Pi, get Nimbus running, and connect to the **Prater testnet**.